China’s Current Eye Health Landscape: Plans and Current Developments

 How does China help children with their eyesight?

-Although the kids are going to schools, they’re required to be a part of the planned fitness workouts that also include “eye movements.”
+Although the kids are going to school, they’re required to be a part of the planned fitness workouts that also include “eye movements.”
 According to a research study from 2016, a high percentage of children from the majority of schools in China don’t need to wear eyeglasses.

 A high percentage of children from the majority of schools in China don’t need to wear eyeglasses.
 (Image: Pixabay; Pixabay Lisence)